 The Lady Estelle Wolfson Emerging Leaders Fellowship

 Miss Helen Fernandes was appointed as Council lead, and a steering group was established to design and implement the programme.
-The programme comprises six days’ of College activity, spread across the year covering a range of meetings.
+The programme comprises of six days of College activity, spread across the year covering a range of meetings.
 The programme will be tailored to each participant’s interests.

-Applicants can apply by sending the completed application form via email to email@example.com or via mail to:
+Applicants can apply by sending the completed application form via email to firstname.lastname@example.org or via post to:

 The Royal College of Surgeons England

 35-43 Lincoln’s Inn Fields

 Applications will close at 12pm on Tuesday 30 April 2019 with telephone interviews to take place in May 2018.

 Who is eligible?